All Episodes

 There are consequences for being a conservative, and we've got to end that crap.

-Well, the problem well, I agree.
+Well, the problem, well, I agree.

-And you know, you look if you're willing to beat up a sixteen-year-old kid and rush to judgment and call him a racist and look at a fifteen-second snippet of something and run with it in a way that is a a frenzy and a fury.
+And, you know, you look, if you're willing to beat up a 16-year-old kid and rush to judgment and call him a racist and look at a 15-second snippet of something and run with it in a way that is a frenzy and a fury, well, that was the entire, you know, two-plus years that you and your family lived under.

-Uh this is it.
+This is it.

-Trump's gonna be impeached.
+Trump's going to be impeached.

-Don Jr.'s going to jail, Jared's going to jail.
+Don Jr.'s going to jail.

-Um it's not funny.
+It's not funny.

 Well, if we don't get it right, this will happen again.

-And then the next time we're but Sean, it's not just the media.
+But Sean, it's not just the media.

-Really, he's seen evidence that Mueller hasn't seen.
+Really, he's seen evidence that Mueller hasn't seen?

-You know, he was the Democrats' godsend.
+He was the Democrats' godsend.

-He was their you know their deity, their savior.
+He was their deity, their savior.

 Numerous.

-But the reality is this, CNN's two of the three big bombshells of that year were me.
+CNN's two of the three big bombshells of that year were me.

 Oh, no apology.